Photo by S Brouillet TM

 I spent some of my freetime to organize games (i.e. live action role-playing games) in an association named les pèlerins de Métamorphée.

-I developped an expansion for the amazing boardgame Talisman.
-Interested players are welcome to visit and download a enhanced Dragon Cult expansion.
+Players of Talisman are welcome to visit and download a enhanced Dragon Cult expansion.

 Bandes dessinées (Graphic Novels)